influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/directly.md

 #### Private registry (air-gapped)

-If your Kubernetes cluster can't use a public network to download container images from our container registry, do the following:
+If your Kubernetes cluster can't use a public network to download container images from the InfluxData container registry, do the following:

-1. Copy the images from the InfluxDB registry to your own private registry.
+1. Copy the images from the InfluxData registry to your own private registry.
 2. Configure your `AppInstance` resource with a reference to your private registry name.
 3. Provide credentials to your private registry.